 Jonsi’s angelic falsetto was quite unlike anything that came before it.
 Because he primarily sung in Icelandic or his own made-up Hopelandic (until recently), to those outside of Iceland, Jonsi’s delicate voice always had a remarkably otherworldly quality to it as if he was singing in the tongues of heaven, making it both intimate and insanely epic.
-For the latter check out this video below:

 6. Eddie Kendricks (The Temptations)

 Every male vocal group needs a tenor who can do a falsetto, but Eddie Kendricks took it to another level.
 Taking the lead in quite a number of hit songs by The Temptations, Kendricks was one of the most significant falsetto proponents coming out of Motown in the 1960s.